What is the number one question you get about books and writing?

-- I use Caato Time Tracker on my Mac desktop as I work.
-I am able to pause the timer when I take a break for whatever reason, then restart when I get back to the document.
-I am also able to send you a screenshot of the time I spend on your assignment and will do this as an attachment on the invoice (if/when requested).
+- I use Time Squared on my Android.
+I am able to pause the timer when I take a break, then restart when I get back to the document.

 How do I know what you’ve changed or marked?

 - I use Microsoft’s Track Changes feature in Word documents.
-If the document is a PDF, I will write on it in “red ink” as though it were a piece of paper.
+If the document is a PDF, I will use Adobe’s commenting and mark-up tools as though it were a piece of paper.
 I will send you the document with the edits/marks for review.

 How does payment work?

 - Invoices are sent out on the first day of each month.
-For example, If I proofed 22 hours for you in February, you will receive an invoice for that work on March 1st.
+For example, If I worked on your project for 22 hours in February, you will receive an invoice for that work on March 1st.
 Each invoice must be paid within 30 days of receipt.
 Invoices are sent via PayPal Business, though I am in the process of switching to a different accounting software.
 Stay tuned!

 What does your editing process look like?